jqwik-team/jqwik/BACKLOG.md

 ### Reporting

-- Reporting.ARBITRARIES: report for each property which arbitraries are used.
+- Reporting.ARBITRARIES|GENERATORS: report for each property which arbitraries are used.
-  - Requires Arbitray.describe() or something similar
+  - Requires Arbitrary.describe() or something similar

 - Reporter.report(key, value)